ovn-org/ovn-scale-test/ansible/README.rst

     cd ansible/docker
     make

-These command will generate an OVN docker image name ovn-scale-test.
+These commands will generate an OVN docker image named ovn-scale-test.
 If you do not like the name, you can edit ansible/docker/Makefile to change the image name.